Emmanuel-Tejeda/student-manager-rest-api-spring/README.md

 ## Features
 * Configured to use an H2 database.
 Can be changed by navigating to src/main/resources/application.properties
-* Has a functional get and post request method inside the controller that can store and retreive students | src/main/java/com/example/demo/controller/StudentController.java
+* Has a functional get and post request method inside the controller that can store and retreive student models | src/main/java/com/example/demo/controller/StudentController.java
 * Uses the JpaRepository to access our database | src/main/java/com/example/demo/dao/StudentRepo.java